rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% tabs %}
 {% tab title="CocoaPods" %}

-1. Add the RudderStack SDK to your `Podfile`
+1. Add the RudderStack SDK to your `Podfile`, as shown:

 ```ruby
 pod 'Rudder'
 ```

 2. Then, run the following command:

 ```bash
 pod install
 ```
 {% endtab %}
 {% tab title="Carthage" %}
-1. Add the RudderStack SDK to your `Podfile`
+1. Add the RudderStack SDK to your `Podfile`, as shown:
 ```ruby
 github "rudderlabs/rudder-sdk-ios" "carthage-support"
 ```